ncatlab/nlab-content/pages/8/3/2/0/238/content.md

   * added a remark on the definition of kernel and cokernel of morphisms to [[pointed object]] -- some expert please have a look at that

-  * added [[pointed category]] and also a handful of trivial entries which are actually superfluous, since I hadn't had my first coffe yet and wasn't paying proper attention...
+  * added [[pointed category]] and also a handful of trivial entries which are actually superfluous, since I hadn't had my first coffee yet and wasn't paying proper attention...

 * [[Mike Shulman|Mike]]: